MinchinWeb/colourettu/README.md

 # Colourettu

-This is a small collection of colour functions in Python, that can be used to determine the (relative) lumansity of a colour and the contrast between two colours.
+This is a small collection of colour functions in Python, that can be used to determine the (relative) luminosity of a colour and the contrast between two colours.

 ## Installation